What is Sleep Apnea?

 According to the American Sleep Apnea Association, it is estimated that 22 million Americans suffer from obstructive sleep apnea.
+At least 4% of men and 2% of women are affected.
 However, it’s common for sleep apnea to go undiagnosed because most people who have it aren’t aware of their disorder.

 Despite the popularity of this disease, most people don’t take the risks associated with sleep apnea serious, and the risks are huge.
 Research indicates individuals with this sleep disorder have an increased mortality rate due to a higher risk of a stroke or heart attack.

 Mattress Advisor set out to understand the causes sleep of apnea, what happens if it goes untreated, and how you can determine if you or a loved one has this disorder.
-To help answer our questions, we called on the expertise of Dr. Jennifer Le, Diplomate of Dental Sleep Medicine (ABDSM) and practitioner of Wake Dental Sleep in Raleigh, NC.
+To help answer our questions, we called on the expertise of Dr. Luis Javier Peña-Hernández, MD, FCCP, a lung health specialist at PCSI, the largest integrated pulmonary and chest specialty group in Palm Beach County and Dr. Jennifer Le, Diplomate of Dental Sleep Medicine (ABDSM) and practitioner of Wake Dental Sleep in Raleigh, NC.

 Patients who suffer from sleep apnea are constantly jerked out of reparative sleep.
 Not only is sleep disrupted, but so is oxygen flow.
-Sometimes oxygen flow can be interrupted greater than 10 times in one hour — which is enough times for your body to enter crisis mode.
+Sometimes oxygen flow can be interrupted greater than 10 times in one hour — which is enough for your body to enter crisis mode.
+Because of the complete loss of muscle tone associated with REM sleep, that is the most common time to experience apneas, and they are relatively rare during non-REM sleep.

 First and foremost, sleep apnea can be caused by an anatomic issue.
 Some of these include jaw position, the structure of the soft palate, excessive tissue narrowing the airway, or enlarged tonsils.
 Anatomic issues can sometimes be genetic.